wutdequack/tp/docs/UserGuide.md

 `addmedicalhistory u/johntan123`

 ```
+[*] Please key in your medical history
+> 29/10/20 Fainted due to low blood sugar
+[*] Medical history of john tan has been updated
 > addmedicalhistory u/johntan123
 [*] Please key in your medical history
-> Diabetes, Osteoporosis
+> 28/04/21 Experienced severe cough
-[*] Medical history of John Tan has been updated
+[*] Medical history of john tan has been updated
 ```

 ### Set birthday `setbirthday`